python-sdbus/python-sdbus/docs/exceptions.rst

 Error name bound exceptions
 +++++++++++++++++++++++++++++++

-These exceptions are bound to specific dbus error names.
+These exceptions are bound to specific D-Bus error names.
 For example, :py:exc:`DbusFailedError` is bound to `org.freedesktop.DBus.Error.Failed` error name.